Superstition keeps Kashmir's tribal women from accessing birth control | DW | 01.03.2021

 "It is good to go for family planning because unwanted pregnancies affect the health of women like it affected mine," she added.

-Jan said women in her community have five to eight children on average, because there is fear and stigma associated with even discussing family planning.
+Jan said women in her community have five to eight children on average because there are fear and stigma associated with even discussing family planning.
 However, as more women in the community learn about reproductive health, many of them are demanding control over their bodies.

 Thousands of tribal women from the Gujjar-Bakarwal communities in Indian-administered Kashmir live in poverty.
 The tough mountainous terrain of the Himalayas comes without easy access to health care, sanitation, proper roads and basic amenities.